metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_config_constraint_v1alpha1_manifest.md

 Required:

-- `script_config_map_ref` (String) Specifies the reference to the ConfigMap that contains the script to be executed for reload.
+- `script_config_map_ref` (String) Specifies the reference to the ConfigMap containing the scripts.

 Optional:

-- `namespace` (String) Specifies the namespace where the referenced tpl script ConfigMap in.
-If left empty, by default in the 'default' namespace.
+- `namespace` (String) Specifies the namespace for the ConfigMap.
+If not specified, it defaults to the 'default' namespace.

 <a id="nestedatt--spec--selector"></a>